On uniform flag bundles on Fano manifolds

-Moreover, the map $\overline{q}_i$ defines a $\P^1$-bundle structure on $\overline{\cU}_i$, so that we may consider it as a family of rational curves in $Y$, that may be identified with the family of minimal sections of $ Y$ over curves of the family $\cM_i$.
-Note that the natural map $\overline{\cM}_i\to\rat^n(Y)$ is injective, and one can easily prove that its image is indeed an irreducible component of $\rat^n(Y)$.
+\begin{proof} For every $i=1,\dots, s$, we consider the family $\ol{\cM}_i$ of minimal sections of $Y$ over curves of $\cM_i$, constructed in Proposition \ref{prop:minsec}.

-The families of rational curves in $ Y$ parametrized by the $\overline{\cM}_i$'s, $i=1,\dots,s$ define a {\it rational quotient} of $Y$, i.e. there exists a proper morphism $\tau: Y^0\to Z^0$, defined on an open set $ Y^0\subset Y$, onto a normal variety $Z^0$, whose fibers are equivalence classes in $Y^0$ of the relation defined by connectedness with respect to the families $\overline{\cM_i}$ (see \cite[IV.4.16]{kollar} for details).
+These families define a {\it rational quotient} of $Y$, i.e., there exists a proper morphism $\tau: Y^0\to Z^0$, defined on an open set $ Y^0\subset Y$, onto a normal variety $Z^0$, whose fibers are equivalence classes in $Y^0$ of the relation defined by connectedness with respect to the families $\overline{\cM}_i$ (see \cite[IV.4.16]{kollar} for details).

-A general fiber $X'$ of $\tau$ is a smooth projective variety which is rationally connected by the curves of the (unsplit) families $\overline{\cM}_i$ contained in it.
+A general fiber $X'$ of $\tau$ is a smooth projective variety, rationally connected by the curves of the (unsplit) families $\overline{\cM}_i$.
 This implies that the numerical class of every curve contained in $X'$ is a linear combination of the numerical classes of the curves parametrized by the families $\overline{\cM}_i$'s.
-In particular $-K_j$ is numerically trivial on $X'$ for every $j \in D $, hence trivial, being $X'$ rationally connected.
+In particular $-K_j$ is numerically trivial on $X'$ for every $j \in D $, hence trivial, since being $X'$ rationally connected, $H^1(X',\cO_{X'})=0$, and so the natural map $\Pic(X')\to H^2(X',\Z)$ is injective.
 Therefore $-K_\pi$, which is an integral combination of the $-K_j$'s (see Lemma \ref{lem:antican}) is trivial on $X'$.

 We claim now that the restriction of $\pi$ to $X'$ is necessarily finite onto $X$.
-The finiteness follows from the fact that $X'$ cannot contain a curve contracted by $\pi$, since $-K_\pi$ is $\pi$ ample, while the surjectivity follows by the interpretation of each $\overline{\cM}_i$ as the family minimal sections over curves of $\cM_i$, the triviality of $ Y$ on these curves, and the hypothesis on the rational chain connectedness of $X$ with respect to them.
+The finiteness follows from the fact that $X'$ cannot contain a curve contracted by $\pi$, since $-K_\pi$ is $\pi$-ample, while the surjectivity follows by the interpretation of each $\overline{\cM}_i$ as the family of minimal sections over curves of $\cM_i$, the triviality of $ Y$ on these curves, and the rational chain connectedness of $X$ with respect to them.

 Now, adjunction tells us that so $\pi_{|X'}$ is an \'etale cover of $X$, contradicting that $X$ is rationally chain connected, and hence simply connected, unless $X'$ is a section of $\pi$.